Vehicle Side Guards

 - trash collection vehicles.

 This is believed to be the largest pilot of side guards on municipal vehicles in the country.
-Side guards are also now standard on all large vehicles added to the City fleet.
+Side guards are also now standard on all large vehicles added to the City fleet and City-contracted vehicles.

 Results and lessons learned